 Your Saturn return doesn’t just happen to you.
 It reveals how well you’ve handled Saturn’s lessons up to this point.
 Have you been disciplined?
 Facing your fears?
 Building something lasting?
 Or have you been avoiding adulthood?
 Saturn will show you.

-This transit is tough but necessary—a rite of passage into true maturity.
+This transit can be tough, but it is necessary—a rite of passage into true maturity.
 The more you’ve worked with Saturn’s energy (instead of resisting it), the smoother the transition.
 But one way or another?
 You’ll come out stronger.

 Outgrowing Old Patterns

-Your Saturn return isn’t just a transit—it’s a cosmic spring cleaning.
+Your Saturn return is a cosmic spring cleaning.
 Suddenly, things that once felt comfortable start to feel… off.
 That job you tolerated?
 No. Those friendships that drained you?
 No thanks.
 Even your old coping mechanisms (looking at you, stress-drinking) lose their appeal.
 It’s like waking up and realizing you’ve been wearing someone else’s life—and now it’s time to strip it all away.

 What You Might Experience